 Pthreads Library:

-The Pthreads (POSIX) or portability of the Unix-like operating system for threading can be made by API (Application Programming Interface), which is standardized for Unix systems, including Linux and macOS.
-It consists of an interface and method set for creating, performing operations, and synchronizing threads.
+The Pthreads (POSIX) or cross-platform capability of Unix-like operating systems for threading can be achieved through the API (Application Programming Interface) that is standardized across Unix systems, such as Linux and macOS.
+This API provides a set of interfaces and methods for creating, managing, and synchronizing threads.

 Mutexes: